am-work/terra-homework/HOMEWORK.md

   // Withdraws Luna that has been accumulated over time from selling Lemons.
   // Sends that Luna to the caller.
   // Private endpoint (only owner can call).
   WithdrawLuna(amount)
 }
 ```

 After the contract is deployed, try this:

 - Transfer some Lemons into your LemonSwap contract (call the `Transfer` or `Mint` operation on the CW20 contract) to "stock up" the contract.
 The contract needs to have some Lemons in order to be able to sell them!
-- Ask a friend to buy some of your Lemons (they will provide Luna to your Lemon Swap)
+- Ask a friend to buy some of your Lemons (they will provide Luna to your Lemon Swap contract)
-- Buy some Papayas (or whatever their token is colled) from a friend’s similar Papaya Swap contract.
+- Buy some Papayas (or whatever their token is called) from a friend’s similar Papaya Swap contract.

 **End result of this section:**